OjasRamwala/Object-Detection_SSD/README.md

 # Object-Detection_SSD
 Learning attempt on object detection using Single Shot Multi Box Detection.

+SSD is the most powerful algorithm as compared to faster-R-CNN or yolo.

 This model detects the location of an enthusisatic dog hopping and jumping in a green-contrast background.

 SSD will divide the image into segments.
 Make boxes around these segments.Each box individually predicts whether the object is present in it or not.